luxedo/spacewar-almost-from-scratch/README.md

 I also created an `explode` method in the `Ship` class so when they collide, it shows a satisfying explosion.
 The explosion have 4 frames of dots generated randomly with varying radius.

 ![explosion](report-assets/explosion.gif "explosion")

+### 15:00 - Collision between Shots
+The shots uses the same check Collision function and two nested loops to iterate over the shots array.
+To destroy the shot after a collision, I set the property `distance` to be close to it's maximum distance, then it's automatically destroyed in the `Ship` update method.